Macabresoft/Macabre2D-Project-Template/Common/README.md

 Layers are a core component of Macabre2D.
 Both the rendering and physics of Macabre2D use bitwise operations on the Layers enum.
 This enum is serialized as a numeric value, so feel free to rename the layers per project.

 Do not delete the Layers enum.

+## Other

+### SaveManager

+A class to which `BaseGame` provides access.
+Not every game will have the same save systems, so there is no general save system provided by Macabre2D.
+Instead, this class should be constructed and used on a game by game basis.